Using the $W$ as a Standard Candle to Reach the Top: Calibrating Energy Correlator Based Top Mass Measurements

 The observable we propose can also be computed on charged particles only (tracks) \cite{Chang:2013rca,Chang:2013iba,Jaarsma:2023ell,Chen:2022pdu,Chen:2022muj,Jaarsma:2022kdd,Li:2021zcf}, which provide considerably better angular resolution.
 It will be interesting to study the interplay of the increased angular resolution against the reduced statistics by incorporating estimates of the tracking efficiency.

-\emph{Outlook.}---So far, we have focused on introducing our EEC-based observable and illustrating its desirable properties through parton-shower analyses.
+\emph{Outlook.}---We have focused on introducing our EEC-based observable and illustrating its desirable properties through parton-shower analyses.
 We believe that our results provide a strong motivation for its systematic theoretical study.
-Here we emphasize that resummation in the peak region, which is required for precise theory predictions, is achievable with high perturbative accuracy.
+Here, we emphasize that resummation in the peak region, which is required for precise theory predictions, is achievable with high perturbative accuracy.
 As the observable in question is more complex than the jet mass, due to the fact that it involves the measurement of angular correlations on the radiation in the top decay at the scale $\Gamma_t$, the development of rigorous factorization theorems for EECs on unstable states is required.
 This can be achieved by combining HQET~\cite{Isgur:1989vq,Georgi:1990um,Korchemsky:1991zp}, SCET~\cite{Bauer:2001ct,Bauer:2000yr,Bauer:2001yt}, and on-shell particle EFT~\cite{Beneke:2003xh,Beneke:2004km,Beneke:2015vfa} with the factorization theorems for the EECs in \Refscite{Moult:2018jzp,Gao:2019ojf}.
 These give rise to a variety of interesting field theoretic structures, which will be explored in future work.
-Still, it is important to stress that most ingredients are already known to high perturbative orders.
+Still, it is important to stress that many of the ingredients are already known to high perturbative orders.
 A key theoretical feature is that, in the peak region, the distributions we are interested in are described by SCET$_{\rm{II}}$-type factorization theorems, with the lowest scale being the top width $\Gamma_t$.
-This is in contrast to jet mass which is described by a SCET$_{\rm{I}}$ framework, where the scale of soft radiation is parametrically lower than $\Gamma_t$.
+This is in contrast to the jet mass, which is described by a SCET$_{\rm{I}}$ framework, where the scale of soft radiation is parametrically lower than $\Gamma_t$.
 This also emphasizes the complementarity of the jet mass and EEC approaches.
-While technically challenging, we are confident that our proposed observable can be computed to high perturbative orders in the near future and that the required effort will be well worth the reward.